nintendaii/LeaderboardTest/README.md

 Defines commands and signals used in this **Module**.
 ### Controllers
 Defines MVC components used in this **Module**.
-- `LeaderboardController` - MVC component for setting up and showing the leaderboard content;
+- `LeaderboardController` - MVC component for setting up and showing the leaderboard component;
-- -`LeaderboardRecordController` - MVC component for showing one single record of leaderboard, contains logic for displaying player data (player name, rank, score and avatar image).
+- `LeaderboardRecordController` - MVC component for showing one single record of leaderboard, contains logic for displaying player data (player name, rank, score and avatar image).
 ### Data
 Contains leaderboard related data structures
 ### Factory
-Contains an inherited from `PooledFactoryBase` class `LeaderboardRecordPooledFactory` for spawning records in leaderboard.
+Contains an inherited from `PooledFactoryBase` class `LeaderboardRecordPooledFactory` for spawning and managing the lifetime of records in the leaderboard.
 ### Launcher
 Provides a Launcher for installing all components, services and signals related to this **Module**.
 ### Services